What is Briscola?

 Strategy & Tips

-- The key in Briscola game strategy is manage your cards.
+- The key to Briscola game strategy is to manage your cards.

 - Briscola cards can be kept in hand strategically.